 Every experiment must be justified, precisely described, and then authorized by the animal welfare authorities before any animals become involved in a scientific project.
 The expected scientific and medical benefits of every animal experiment must be weighed against the estimated degree of suffering that the animals will experience.
 A comprehensive literature review must make sure the experiment has not already been conducted elsewhere and would therefore be unnecessary.
 In short, the must be adhered to.

-During experiments, the MDC’s animal protection officers check compliance with the standards and advise researchers when necessary.
-The MDC currently employs six such officers.
+During experiments, our animal protection officers check compliance with the standards and advise researchers when necessary.
+The Max Delbrück Center currently employs six such officers.
 The responsible authorities can check compliance with the standards at any time.
 All experiments are logged, and the number of animals used is reported annually to the LaGeSo.

 The most important questions and answers

 - Who regulates, approves and monitors animal research?

 In Germany, animals are protected by the constitution.
 This national objective is regulated in the German Animal Welfare Act.
 The authority responsible for approval and monitoring in Berlin is the State Office for Health and Social Affairs (LaGeSo).

 In Germany, animals are protected by the constitution.
 This national objective is regulated in detail in the .
 Section 1 of this Act states that no one may cause pain, suffering or harm to an animal without reasonable cause, and the conducting of research on animals for scientific purposes is considered to be one such reasonable cause.
 But the law obliges scientists to always weigh up the pain and distress to which animals are exposed against the expected benefit to medicine and science.